mightora/mightora.io/content/power-automate-connectors/calculate-working-day/using.md

 ---
 To use our connector;
 1. Add it in to your Power Automate Flow.
-2. Create your connection by entering the API key free and choosing Blobr.
+2. If asked for API key please enter `free` and if asked for endpoint select `RapidAPI`.
 3. Choose your action
 4. Pass in the optional and required parameters depending on the action.
 ## Parameters that can be used